<script> and a separate

-There's just no need to worry about creating HTML files, then some
+There's just no need to worry about creating separate HTML files, then some

 Now wherever we'll use the console in the coming chapters, instead of capturing a screenshot of the respective snippets in an actual browser console and showing them, we'll show a custom snippet.

 Let's take the example of the arithmetic expressions we computed above.
 We'll show it as follows: